quietui/quiet/docs/docs/components/avatar.md

 ```

 :::info
-In the same way that images require `alt` text, you [[should]] always add a label to every avatar.
+In the same way that images require `alt` text, you should add a label to every avatar.
 The label won't be displayed, but it will be announced by assistive devices.
 :::

 ## Examples